lovell/sharp/docs/install.md

 When using npm v6 or earlier, the `npm install --unsafe-perm` flag must be used when installing as `root` or a `sudo` user.

-When using npm v7, the user running `npm install` must own the directory it is run in.
+When using npm v7 or later, the user running `npm install` must own the directory it is run in.

 The `npm install --ignore-scripts=false` flag must be used when `npm` has been configured to ignore installation scripts.